If are you Facing an internet connection issue, or a DNS problem then you may need to flush or clear the DNS cache in Windows 10.

-That’s all, you have successfully clear DNS cache in Windows 10 as well as in the previous versions of windows also.
+That’s all, you have successfully cleared the DNS cache in Windows 10 as well as in the previous versions of windows also.

 Want to Confirm whether DNS Cache Flushed:

-If you want to confirm that whether DNS caching of your windows has been flushed or cleared, just open again Command Prompt and type the following command and press enter:
+If you want to confirm whether the DNS caching of your windows has been flushed or cleared, just open again Command Prompt and type the following command, and press enter:

 This will confirm the cache clearance.

-In this way, you can clear DNS cache to access a particular site or web server.
+In this way, you can clear the DNS cache to access a particular site or web server.

 Do comments with your feedback.